 Unique Pilot Title Sequence: Or a lack of one, as the names of the cast members pop up over the action movie-style.
 Starting with the second episode the show adopts more regular opening credits that feature Soviet iconography and Cyrillic letters.

 Unwitting Pawn: Martha.
-She knows Phillip as "Clark", and she believes he is another FBI counterintelligence agent investigating the counterintelligence unit.
+She knows Philip as "Clark", and she believes he is another FBI agent investigating the counterintelligence unit.
 She starts off by passing him FBI gossip and then graduates to passing him classified documents, believing all the while that she's helping the good guys catch the bad guys.

 Villain Protagonist: The protagonist couple.
 The show aims for a Punch Clock Villain angle in that they are soldiers fighting a covert war and whose violence and manipulations are not pointless but serve a purpose and have a cold logic behind them.
 All the same, while they're not in it for selfish reasons, the show also makes it clear that everything the Jennings couple does, they do it consciously, readily, and willingly.